anondo1969/MultiNERD_NER_Evaluation/README.md

 - **Future Directions**: Aims to overcome these challenges and focus on the real-world applicability and efficacy of models.
 Future evaluations will employ methodologies from "Interpretable Multi-dataset Evaluation for Named Entity Recognition" ([Read the paper](https://aclanthology.org/2020.emnlp-main.489.pdf)) and its [GitHub Repository](https://github.com/neulab/InterpretEval).

 ## Additional Experiments
-- **Uncased Model Trials**: Conducted experiments with 'bert-base-multilingual-uncased' model, yielding results that highlight the need for more extensive hyperparameter tuning.
+- **Uncased Model Trials**: Conducted experiments with [**"bert-base-multilingual-uncased"**](https://huggingface.co/bert-base-multilingual-uncased) model, yielding results that highlight the need for more extensive hyperparameter tuning.

 ## Repository Contents
 - **Models and Results**: All trained models and their results are accessible at https://drive.google.com/drive/folders/1T0LyFGaHQctgBLVnZUHNpvLzhcvOWjMt